nilportugues/php-json-api/README.md

 #### Request objects

-JSON API comes with a helper Request class, `NilPortugues\Api\JsonApi\Http\Message\Request(ServerRequestInterface $request)`, implementing the PSR-7 Request Interface.
+JSON API comes with its Request class, framework agnostic, implementing the PSR-7 Request Interface.

 Using this request object will provide you access to all the interactions expected in a JSON API:

 ##### JSON API Query Parameters: